ivanmurashko/courseragalois/README.md

-Lecture notes on Introduction to Galois Theory by Ekaterina Americ (Coursera)
+Lecture notes on Introduction to Galois Theory by Ekaterina Amerik (Higher School of Economics / Coursera)

 - To create pdf: make pdf
 - To create dvi: make ps